mrkrstphr/major-league-paperball/README.md

 ## Setup

+TL;DR: Setup your PI, install NodeJS, Python3, and chromium-browser.
+Clone the repo, copy `.env.example` to `.env`, adjust the values within, and then keep the app running with pm2.

 ### Setup Your Raspberry Pi

 This is just like setting up any other Raspberry Pi.
 I recommend using Raspberry Pi OS, but any other OS that works on Pi should work here, but the individual commands that follow might not.